 Hon Joe Francis - Chair

 Joe joined the Royal Australian Navy as a Marine Technical Sailor, subsequently becoming commissioned as an Officer and served full time in submarines until 2008 when he was elected to the seat of Jandakot.
 Holding the seat until 2017, Joe became a Cabinet Minister with portfolios of Emergency Services, Corrective Services, Small Business, Veterans and Fisheries.
-Previously General Manager of Australian Transit Group, Joe brings a wealth of knowledge to his role as Chair.
+Previously General Manager of Australian Transit Group, Joe is a member on the Administrative Appeals Tribunal and brings a wealth of knowledge to his role as Chair.

 Greg Stagbouer - Vice Chair